Maaarcocr/blog/content/blog/learnings-from-building-a-db-in-zig.md

 ## how did I start?

 I can’t thank Phil Eaton and his blog post here: https://notes.eatonphil.com/zigrocks-sql.html enough.
 It was both a source of inspiration and also a good source material to base my db on.
-I’ve ended up almost copying his build setup, but everything else is pretty much original.
+I’ve ended up copying his build setup and rocksdb interface, but everything else is pretty much original.

 I’ve also taken quite a bit of inspiration from the first CockroachDB mapping schema (from sql to key value store semantics), which you can read about at: https://www.cockroachlabs.com/blog/sql-in-cockroachdb-mapping-table-data-to-key-value-storage/